 2. Keep it clean.
 Use as few dishes as possible.
 When the last pancake goes on, clean the bowl, whisk, and the scoop for the batter.

 3. Use a non-stick pan and carefully control the heat using an IR thermometer.
 This is the key to consistency/repeatability.
+It avoids damaging your pans from excessive heat and you get the best results.
 I have not tried this technique with an iron skillet.

 5. Don't beat the batter!
 This pops the air bubbles that are being generated by the baking powder in the mix.
 Stir it gently with a whisk.

 6. Don't substitute banana.
-I tried real hard and failed.
+I tried real hard and failed miserably; ended up with PTSD

 7. More oil creates crispier pancakes.
 Butter will burn at the temp the pancakes should be cooking at.